nsudhanva/hashnode/cl7am5y1e02sqaznv30v41vox.md

 *   Education should always be listed first under your contact information.
 *   Work experience includes internships or jobs and any other experience.
 *   You can list personal projects, academy projects or class projects.
-*   You can list awards or a leadership experience.
+*   You can list awards or leadership experience.
 *   And don't forget extracurriculars.
 The companies want to learn more about you.

 Education